hayashi-workshop/lbmtaichi/README.md

 ### Prepare virtual environment

-Anaconda virtual environment can be recommended to prevent contaminating your syste.
+Anaconda virtual environment can be recommended to prevent affecting your syste.
 After installation of `Anaconda3`, make your own environment for `lbmtaichi` by

 ```bash
 conda create -n taichi_env python=3.10 -y